alexfernandez/alexfernandez.github.io/drafts/climate-change-solutions.md

 using modern technology.
 Problem is, none of it works properly.

-Meanwhile Nature has created these wonderful machines, that have adapted during millions of years to do basically one thing: convert CO₂ to carbon in their trunks.
+Meanwhile Mother Nature has created these wonderful machines, that have adapted during millions of years to do basically one thing: convert CO₂ to carbon in their trunks.
 In the process they also generate sugars, create seeds and deter hungry animals,